Bird Conservation

 Peregrine Falcon

 As with ospreys, peregrine falcon populations were decimated in the 1950s and 1960s by the harmful effects of DDT pesticides on breeding success.
 The last recorded peregrine nest in Michigan was in 1957.
 After DDT use was banned, peregrines were reintroduced to Michigan starting in the 1970s.
 This recovery has gone well especially in urban areas like Detroit where peregrines feed largely on pigeons that they can catch with high speed dives of up to 180 mph.
 The Detroit Zoological Society has worked with the Michigan Department of Natural Resources (MDNR) Natural Heritage Program for several years to band falcons in Detroit to help return this charismatic part of the city’s urban ecology as part of a wider effort to band nesting peregrines in urban areas in the eastern U.S. A pair of peregrine falcons took up residence in June 2016 on one of the most visible landmarks in the region, the Detroit Zoo water tower at Woodward Avenue and 10 Mile Road in Royal Oak.
-Since peregrine falcons lay their eggs on gravel or dirt with minimal nesting material, the water tower did not have a proper area for the birds to build a nest.
-Detroit Zoo bird staff worked with the MDNR to design and construct a nesting box that meets the nesting pair’s needs.
-The project has proven to be successful as the pair fledged three chicks in 2017 and is raising at least three chicks in 2018.
+Zoo staff placed a specially designed nestbox in 2017 and different pairs of falcons have fledged chicks between 2017-2022.

 Black-crowned Night Heron